gautammenghani/edulypta_challenge_solutions/Readme.md

   - When the module is unloaded, all of the debugfs files are cleaned up, and any memory allocated is freed.

+### Task 9
+Use sysfs to implement the same features as task8

+## Task 10
+Create a patch that fixes one coding style problem in any of the files in drivers/staging/

+## Task 11